Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Observability

-The detectable region of $(M,\mu)$ for scalar 211 and vector 1011 states are presented in Fig.~\ref{PT} for a fiducial set of parameters, where we show the results with or without DF.
-The upper bound comes from the constraint on $\tau_{gw}$.
-The DF turns out to be also relevant in this low frequency regime and signifies the inspiral, since for outspiral the DF only reduces $\Delta\Phi$.
-The other part of the detectable region does not depend on the DF, and could be either outspiral or inspiral (for scalar GA).
+The detectable regions of $(M,\mu)$ for scalar 211 and vector 1011 states are presented in Figs.~\ref{PT} and \ref{PT2} for a fiducial set of parameters, where we show the results with or without DF; generally the upper bound comes from the constraint on $\tau_{gw}$.
+DF turns out to be also relevant in this low-frequency regime and signifies inspiral, since for outspiral the DF only reduces $\Delta\Phi$.
+The other part of the detectable region does not depend on the DF, and could be either outspiral or inspiral.
 For $P\approx P_{DC}+P_{gw}$, the condition of detection is explicitly given by

 Then for outspiral, again, the minimum detectable boson mass in the vector case is lighter than the scalar case for given $\beta$ and BH mass, and a more massive BH can probe lighter bosons.
-For higher orbit frequency, this threshold is lower, but the minimum boson mass is more severely constraint by the assumption $x_0>10$.
+Also in the case, since $\sigma \sim t^{-1/2}$, the minimum detectable boson mass for a given binary is determined by $(t^{5/2}\beta^2f_0)^{-1}$, but a higher orbit frequency $f_0$ will be more constrained by the assumption $x_0>10$.